Is data-efficient learning feasible with quantum models?: Acknowledgements

 This paper is structured in the following way.
-We first discuss the current landscape of generalization metrics and the empirical issues they are facing (\cref{sec:generalization}).
-We discuss an alternative generalization metric from \citet{Canatar_2021} that we believe can be valuable ally in pursue for quantum advantage.
-We then use this metric to formulate a way to generate a semi-classical, which are designed is way to allow quantum KMs to achieve low error rates with less data points (\cref{sec:method}).
+We begin with reviewing important background notions (\cref{sec:background}), where we review existing generalization metrics and their empirical limitations (\cref{sec:generalization}), introduce the alternative metric of \citet{Canatar_2021} as a promising tool for QML (\cref{sec:alternative}), and discuss potential dataset complexity measures to quantify it (\cref{sec:complexity}).
+We then use the alternative metric to formulate a way to generate a semi-classical, which are designed is way to allow quantum KMs to achieve low error rates with less data points (\cref{sec:method}).
 We show the effectiveness of our technique and hence provide an evidence of existence of dataset on which this is possible as well as test the generalization metric (\cref{sec:results}) and we discuss the implication of our findings on a broader family of models in (\cref{sec:discussion}).